IDS6916/project_template/README.md

 The current project will utilize graph-theory to develop a series of routes within known smuggling networks.
 Our modeled smuggling network will take into account highly related factors like circuity and border security in order to generate routes with better validity than what can be achieved with shortest-path routing.
 A series of surveys and questionnaires will be used to gain additional insight about our model and smuggling behavior.
 The goal is for this model of smuggling to be extended to the MENA region where it can be used to predict artifact smuggling routes.

+PUT IN SECTION TO EXPLAIN THIS IS NOT THE SHORTEST PATH, BUT LEAST RISK PATH.

 ### 2.3 Hypotheses:

 #### H1: